-Keene Substation is currently crowded with
+Keene Substation is currently crowded with five 115 kV to 12.47 kV transformers which are heavily loaded and nearing their TFRAT ratings.
 Of a more urgent nature is the fact that the available fault current at the Keene Substation exceeds the interrupting rating of two of the transformer breakers and much of the switchgear.
 Moreover, the equipment at Keene Substation is old and obsolete.